NEW ARENA BLEACHERS GREET FAIR SPECTATORS

 By John Teagarden

 Five free attractions are set for the 2013 Linn County Fair midway and arena.
-Two new events, the 1st Annual Car, Bike and Rock & Roll Show on Saturday, August 10 and a NBHA (National Barrel Horse Association) approved Barrel Race, Thursday, August 8th will join the Gospel Music Show, Rutlader Cowboy Church and Linn County Idol Contest.
+Two new events, the 1st Annual Car, Bike and Rock & Roll Show on Saturday, August 7th will be the Gospel Music Show, Rutlader Cowboy Church and Linn County Idol Contest.

 Cars, Bikes and Rock & Roll Music

-Live Rock & Roll music will be furnished by the band H30 (aka Johnny Rampage) from 11 am to 3 pm.
+Live Rock & Roll music will be furnished by the Jason Kinney Band from 2pm to 6 pm.
 “A number of local businesses and individuals have joined in sponsoring trophies”, stated Kevin Amer.
-“The show really received a boost when Frank Pedersen and his crew with Frankenstein Trikes, Olathe and Pleasanton, volunteered their support and expertise”.
 For complete show information go to www.linncountyfair.org.

 Gospel Music Show